The past six months, I participated in a health coaching program. I’m excited by the effects I’ve seen and wanted to do a post to share the process.

 Panic Attacks Are Real!

 Understanding my moods and working to make them more positive is something I’ve worked at a long time.
-In particular, and the end of my cross-country bicycle trip, when I returned to “normal life” after living outside, on the road, for several months, I started having anxiety attacks: my heart would skip, I’d think I was dying, and a tight feeling would settle in my chest.
+In particular, at the end of my cross-country bicycle trip, when I returned to “normal life” after living outside, on the road, for several months, I started having anxiety attacks: my heart would skip, I’d think I was dying, and a tight feeling would settle in my chest.
 One time, my limbs went numb.
 It would take about two hours for the feelings to pass.

 When the first doctor (in an ER in Colorado) told me I’d probably had a panic attack, I didn’t realize he was serious.
 As far as I knew, “panic attack” was a made-up term kids used on the playground when someone got over-excited, as in “don’t have a panic attack.”
 Finally, after I’d returned home and had a second trip to an ER, I thought to look up “panic attack” on the fledgling Internet.
 Turned out it was a real thing.